UK Smuggling. Is it still a real crime?

 Cigarettes / Alcohol smuggling

-The odd bit of extra duty frees is always tempting, but a whole van load???
+Some extra duty frees is always a bit tempting, but a whole van load ???

 The constant trips across the channel to buy vast amounts of foreign cigarettes and alcohol, is almost a tradition.
 So much so, that it fuels an entire industry in supplying independent corner shops and friends and family.